MIMOZA

 Climate activities include advising and supporting INAM (Mozambique) in coordinating the CORDEX FPS.
 In addition, we try to raise the level of climate research through collaboration and building collegial networks.
 Our partners at INAM are now involved in planning a joint workshop with CORDEX-Africa and we have joint presentations of the project at European Geosciences Union (EGU).
 In addition, we have training in R, and together, this builds on the capacity to scale down global climate models for Mozambique / Africa and scientific publication - which is part of MIMOZA's goal.
 We also use our cooperation in discussing how the data is used, and place great emphasis on using the best available climate information in the right way to support climate adaptation work.

-An activity within CORDEX, CORDEX-ESD is to a number of workshops.
-In April 2022, a workshop is planned in Johannesburg (joint CORDEX-Africa and CORDEX FPS southeast Africa).
+An activity within CORDEX, CORDEX-ESD was to arrange for a number of workshops.
+In April 2022, a workshop was conducted in Johannesburg (joint CORDEX-Africa and CORDEX FPS southeast Africa).